 Even more perfect, was the really welcome news at the hotel reception desk, at the Colonial looking Intercontinental Hotel – our room was ready!

-You know you have a good hotel, when the reception staff show you personally to your room….very swish!
-Such a relief to be able to take that hot shower and a soak in a bath tub (yes both!), more importantly make a proper, good old cup of British Tea.
+You know you have a good hotel, when the reception staff show you personally to your room – very swish!
+Such a relief to be able to take that hot shower and a soak in a bath tub – yes both.
+More importantly, we could make a good old cup of British Tea.

-More indulgence followed, with a dip in the roof-top pool, the freshness of the water being the perfect solution to keeping our eyes open!
-Breathing in the humid air from the very hot atmosphere of this Tropical metropolis, soon brought a realisation that this was one very intense heat.
+More indulgence followed, with a dip in the roof-top pool.
+The freshness of the water being the perfect solution to keeping our eyes open!
+Breathing in the humid air from the very hot atmosphere of this Tropical metropolis, soon brought a realisation, this was one very intense heat.

-Despite a cool swim, no sooner had we relaxed on the padded sun lounger and we were dripping wet from the sweat pouring from our skin!
+Despite a cool swim, no sooner had we relaxed on the padded sun lounger, we were once again dripping wet!
+Not from the pool but from the sweat pouring from our skin!

 It’s funny how you either crave ultra healthy food or the complete opposite after a long flight.
-Is it the jet lag or just that airplane cuisine that sends our digestive systems into turmoil?
+Is it the jet lag or just that airplane cuisine sending our digestive systems into turmoil?

-Whichever the case, we had to have a healthy option when a sudden craving for anything involving fruit and veg took over.
+Whichever the case, we had to have a healthy option.
+All of a sudden craving anything involving fruit and veg.
 Heading out into the humidity, from the safety of our hotel air conditioning was a brave move.

 Wow!
 This place gets humid!
 Finding solace in the local air-conditioned shopping Mall brought instant relief.
 Just as our hunger pangs had been met, by a good plate of nutritious food, our restless nature took over.

 Stupidly ignoring our hotel doorman’s advice of needing an umbrella and a taxi.
-Our walkabout of the nearby Little India district, a few blocks from our hotel, soon became a bit of a washout.
+Our walkabout of the nearby Little India district, a few blocks from our hotel, soon became a washout.

 Despite the warning of imminent rain, our British sprit of carrying on regardless, turned out to be a rather damp squid!
-Choosing to stretch our legs got us nowhere fast, as these rains were like nothing we’d seen before!
+Choosing to stretch our legs got us nowhere fast.
+Because these rains were like nothing we’d seen before!

-Good grief, yes we are used to rain back in Blighty, but this was another level.
-All we could do was shelter under the canopy of a shop front and watch as the roads became rivers and Little India, although now in sight, may as well have been a million miles away.
+Good grief – yes we are used to rain back in Blighty, but this was another level.
+All we could do was shelter under the canopy of a shop front.
+Then watch, as the roads became rivers and Little India, although now in sight – may as well have been a million miles away.

 An hour later and we were both fed up of waiting for the rains to stop.
-Beginning to feel as if we could sleep right there under the cover of the shop was becoming a tempting option.
-No need for a comfy bed, we were well and truly jet-lagged.
+Beginning to feel as if we could sleep right there under the cover of the shop.
+It was becoming a tempting option.
+With no need for a comfy bed, we were well and truly jet-lagged.

 There was no other way forward, other than to just go for it – head out into the wet stuff and retreat back to our cosy room.
 It was only 5pm, but for us, it was time for the land of nod!